10 Genius Hacks to Save Money on Spices

 There are many easy substitutions to make instead of panic-buying a big jar of something.

 Don’t have any chervil on the spice rack?
 You can use parsley or tarragon.
 Ran out of cinnamon?
 Use nutmeg or allspice (but only a quarter of the stated amount).
 Thyme, oregano and basil can often substitute for each other.
+Substituting will help save money on spices you may not use often.

-Things can get hectic in the kitchen whether you’re whipping up a full meal or attempting a new recipe.
+Things can get hectic in the kitchen, whether you’re whipping up a full meal or attempting a new recipe.
 Don’t make it more stressful than it already is.
 Having the right spices for the job can save you time and money.

 The Penny Hoarder contributor JoEllen Schilke writes on lifestyle and culture topics.
 She is the former owner of a coffee shop in St.Petersburg, Florida, and has hosted an arts show on WMNF community radio for nearly 30 years.